Thirteen Arrested in Norwich Over Palestine Action Terrorist Protest

 “These people were all arrested on suspicion of displaying an item in support of a proscribed organisation, contrary to Section 13 of the Terrorism Act 2000.”

-Five of those arrested were taken to Wymondham Police Investigation Centre for questioning and remain in custody.
-The other eight were spoken to by officers, provided their details, and were subsequently de-arrested.
-A fourteenth protester also had their sign seized and details recorded.
+Five of those arrested remain in custody at Wymondham Police Investigation Centre for questioning.
+The other eight were released after providing their details.
+Another protester had their sign confiscated, and personal information recorded.

-“We will always work to facilitate peaceful protest and protect the democratic right to assembly, however the actions of this group were unlawful.
-Our officers’ role is to prevent disorder, damage and disruption in the local community and they will use their powers to do this.
+“We will always 1 to facilitate peaceful protest and protect the democratic right to assembly.
+However, the actions of this group were unlawful.
+Our officers’ role is to prevent disorder, damage and disruption.
+They will use their powers accordingly.
 Any breaches of the law will be dealt with.”

-Last week, the Met confirmed the first three charges in England and Wales under the Terrorism Act relating to Palestine Action, following a Parliament Square protest on July 5.
+The first three charges in England and Wales under the Terrorism Act linked to Palestine Action were brought after a protest at Parliament Square on July 5.

-Palestine Action was outlawed after claiming responsibility for damage to RAF Brize Norton aircraft and being linked to serious assaults on staff and police officers at a business premises in Gloucestershire.
+Palestine Action was banned after taking responsibility for damage to aircraft at RAF Brize Norton and being tied to serious assaults on police and staff at a Gloucestershire business.

 “A terrorism conviction can severely impact your life and career – it can restrict your ability to travel overseas and work in certain professions.
-People should be clear about the real-life consequences for anyone choosing to support Palestine Action.”
+People should be clear about the real-life consequences of supporting Palestine Action.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.